restfb/restfb.github.io/_includes/documentation/publishing-checkin.md

-See <a target="_blank" href="https://developers.facebook.com/docs/graph-api/reference/user/feed">Graph API documentation</a>
+See <a target="_blank" href="https://developers.facebook.com/docs/graph-api/reference/user/feed" class="label label-primary">Graph API documentation</a>

 Publishing a checkin works like publishing a normal post to a user's feed.
 You simply have to provide a `place` parameter with a `place id`.
 If you only have longitude and latitude, you have to search for places in the given area first and let the user select the correct place.
 Publishing via longitude/latitude is not possible since Graph API version 2.0. (see <a href="http://stackoverflow.com/questions/11626783/post-location-on-facebook-with-latitude-and-longitude-coordinates-only" target="_blank">Stackoverflow question</a>)